PyThrrrone/ScreenSlaver/README.md

 # ScreenSlaver
-Preview output here: https://www.shadertoy.com/view/7ldXDs
+Preview output here: https://www.shadertoy.com/view/7ldXDs The screenshot below appears at 3 min 22 sec.

 **ScreenSlaver.py** turns your IPad into a Screen-Slaver (remember Incredibles II from PIXAR) with 1 simple Pythonista script.